tahniat-ashraf/aws-sdk-java-v2-dynamoDB-poc/README.md

 3. GetItem : HelloWorld Tahniat (retrieves the row from HelloWorld table having pk name=Tahniat)
 4. DeleteItem : HelloWorld Tahniat (deletes a row from HelloWorld table having pk name=Tahniat)
 5. Query : HelloWorld Name Tahniat (queries on a partition key (pk/gsi).
 Here it queries on table HelloWorld over the pk name where name is Tahniat)

+Assuming you've got dynamoDB running at your port 8000 (pre-requisite), go to http://localhost:8000/ to see the changes live!
 ```